- GDP (PPP):

 - FDI Inflow:

-Canada’s economic freedom score is 77.7, making its economy the 8th freest in the 2019 Index.
-Its overall score has not changed, with increases in government integrity, labor freedom, and fiscal health countered by declines in judicial effectiveness, trade freedom, and government spending.
+Canada’s economic freedom score is 78.2, making its economy the 9th freest in the 2020 Index.
+Its overall score has increased by 0.5 point due primarily to an increase in the score for government integrity.
 Canada is ranked 1st among 32 countries in the Americas region, and its overall score is well above the regional and world averages.

 Canada is the world’s second-largest country by land area and has its 10th-largest economy.
-Prime Minister Justin Trudeau’s Liberal Party shifted Canadian politics to the left after ending the Conservative Party’s decade-long rule in 2015.
-Although the government prioritizes green policies, its support for the fossil fuel industry is crucial to the economy’s health.
-Canada closely resembles the U.S. in its market-oriented economic system, patterns of production, and high living standards.
+Prime Minister Justin Trudeau’s Liberal Party managed to win a second term in office in October 2019 national elections despite a corruption scandal that tarnished Trudeau’s political brand.
+Although Trudeau remains in power, he was forced to form an inherently unstable minority government.
+Canada closely resembles the U.S. in its market-oriented economic system.
 Leading sectors include automotive and other manufactures, forest products, minerals, and petroleum.
-About three-quarters of Canada’s exports go to the United States, so the successful 2018 renegotiation of the North American Free Trade Agreement (now called USMCA) was crucial.
+About three-quarters of Canada’s exports are to the United States, so the continuation of a free- trade arrangement with its southern neighbor is critical to Canada’s economic well-being.

 Property rights are generally well protected, both by law and through the enforcement of contracts.
 Expropriation is highly unusual.
 The judicial branch of government is independent, and courts are considered procedurally competent, fair, and reliable.
 Canada’s reputation for clean government with little corruption was tainted in 2019 when Justin Trudeau became the first Canadian prime minister to be found to have broken federal ethics rules.